aloner-pro/dashtool/README.md

 API to upload csv file **(following game_data schema)** and query it based on filters.

 ## /uploadcsv
+See Example_game_data.csv for the expected schema of the csv.
 On successful upload we get
 ```
 {